The-CSC207-Group/Project207/README.md

 ## How to Run The Program

-To start the program, Run Main.
+To start the program, run Main.

 Use `help` to see all possible commands at any point of the program.